Ahnaf-dev/Books_API_ORM/README.md

 ## Technical Features

 **Database Setup:**
-- Created a MySQL database for the application to store book and author data.
+- Created a MySQL database to store books and authors data.
 - Established a connection to the database using Sequelize and MySQL2.

 **Model Definition:**